 Brain aneurysms can occur at any age, although they are rare in children.
 They are more frequent in people who are over 40 years old.
 Women are more likely to be affected.

 How can it be prevented?

 The best way to prevent brain aneurysms is to control cardiovascular risk factors and conditions that weaken blood vessels, such as diabetes, cholesterol and atherosclerosis, as well as maintaining a healthy lifestyle and avoiding stress, tobacco and alcohol use.

 If - and when - an aneurysm is found, ultrasound scans should be performed regularly (every six months for example) to monitor its potential growth.
 Medication may also be prescribed to decrease your blood pressure.

 If your parents or siblings have had a brain aneurysm, you may also be at risk of developing one.
 Aneurysm screening with a CT scan or an MRI to look at the brain's arteries, may be recommended.

 What is the treatment?

-In the case of the former an aneurysm clipping (also known as a microvascular clipping) or an endovascular repair (the injured vessel is repaired) will be performed.
+In the case of an intact aneurysm, an aneurysm clipping (also known as a microvascular clipping) or an endovascular repair (the injured vessel is repaired) will be performed.